Matroid schemes and geometric posets: Matroid schemes

 \section{Matroid schemes}

 Our generalization of matroid uses a simplicial poset $S$ in place of the Boolean lattice or simplicial complex of a (semi)matroid.
-The idea is to place a matroid structure on each Boolean lattice $S_{\leq x}$ (via \eqref{x1}--\eqref{x3} below), but with some global conditions requiring geometric compatibility among these ``local'' matroid structures (via \eqref{x4}--\eqref{x5} below).
+The idea is to place a matroid structure on each Boolean lattice $S_{\leq x}$ (via \eqref{x1}--\eqref{x3} below, see also \Cref{def:local}), but with reasonable compatibility among these ``local'' matroid structures (via \eqref{x4}), and sometimes a global geometric condition (via \eqref{x5}, compare with \eqref{g2} of \Cref{def:geom}).